 Get the right workout, every time with training that adapts to you.Check Out TrainerRoad

 On the days when you don’t have the motivation to train make it your goal just to start the workout.
 More often than not, motivation will follow action and you’ll be feeling better when your warm-up is done.
 With that said, if you get past that point and you still really don’t want to be on your bike, turn back, or hop off the trainer and finish up.
 At the very least, you got ten extra minutes of riding than you would have and you reinforced the habit of starting instead of skipping.

 7. Analyze Your Data

-Just like reading the weekly tips can help you better understand your workouts, taking a few minutes after a workout to analyze your data can help you better understand your strengths and weaknesses.
+Just like reading the workout description can help you better understand your workouts, taking a few minutes after a workout to analyze your data can help you better understand your strengths and weaknesses.
 Use your personal records and your seasons chart to compare your power PRs between workouts, training phases, and years.